NatLibFi/aleph-record-caretaker/readme.md

 # Running

 The tnsnames.ora file must be used for connection.
-This cane be done with TNS_ADMIN.
+This can be done with TNS_ADMIN environment variable.

 Example:
 ```